Diverse grant opportunities are available through the Community Foundation.

 In 2015, the Community Foundation awarded three ‘Strengthening Systems’ grants to support programs that strengthen the formal and non-formal systems that are the fabric of our community, or that help individuals or community groups to access those systems.
 These programs aim to improve the food distribution system in Louisa County, develop community career pathways to middle skill jobs, and establish a system to help low-wage jobseekers obtain and retain sustainable wage jobs.
 We look forward to sharing what our partners are learning as the programs get underway.
 The next opportunity to apply will be February 1, 2017, and the guidelines are available here.
 Please contact Brennan Gould for more information.

-Starting in the summer of 2016, the Community Foundation will launch its ‘Shaping Futures’ grants to support programs aimed at effectively delivering proven interventions in order to achieve measurable outcomes for identified community groups or population segments in our local area.
-In partnership with the Sentara Martha Jefferson Hospital, the Community Foundation will focus its work in the field of community health.
-Guidelines for concept notes are available here and the deadline to submit is July 1, 2016.
+The Community Foundation launched its ‘Shaping Futures’ grant track in 2016.
+This track supports programs aimed at effectively delivering proven interventions in order to achieve measurable outcomes on community trends for identified groups or population segments in our local area.
+In partnership with the Sentara Martha Jefferson Hospital, the Community Foundation focused its work in the field of community health and made a grant to Sisters Keeper Doula Collective to reduce racial disparities in birth outcomes over the next 5 years.
+We will hold our next Shaping Futures round in 2018.

 The Bama Works Fund of Dave Matthews Band supports Charlottesville area nonprofit organizations, with a focus on disadvantaged youth, people living with disabilities, protection of the environment, and the arts and humanities.
 Charlottesville area nonprofit organizations and activities can apply by February 1st and August 1st annually.
 Grant applications from beyond the Charlottesville area are accepted by invitation only.
 A complete list of the 2016 Fall Bama Works Fund grantees is detailed here.